lostmart/restfulAPI-python/README.md

 ### Create a Resource

-To create a new resource, send a POST request to http://127.0.0.1:5000/products with a JSON payload containing the resource data.
+To create a new resource, send a POST request to http://127.0.0.1:5000/api/products with a JSON payload containing the resource data.

+### Retrieve a Collection of all Products

+To retrieve a collection of all available products, send a GET request to http://127.0.0.1:5000/api/products

 ### Retrieve a Resource

-To retrieve a specific resource by ID, send a GET request to http://127.0.0.1:5000/products<id>
+To retrieve a specific resource by ID, send a GET request to http://127.0.0.1:5000/api/products<id>

 ## License